rubenhortas/rubenhortas.github.io/_posts/2024-02-17-htb-cozyhosting.md

 drwxr-x--- 3 josh josh 4096 Aug  8  2023 josh
 ```

-We dowload the file, as we don't have permissions to run `netcat` we will start a python web server:
+We download the file, as we don't have permissions to run `netcat` we will start a python web server:

 `app@cozyhosting:/app$ python3 -m http.server 12345`